FLAME: Federated Learning Across Multi-device Environments: Federated Learning in Multi-Device Environments

 To illustrate the effect of these heterogeneities on the non-IID-ness of a FL setup, we present a quantification experiment on the RealWorld HAR dataset~\cite{sztyler2016onbody}.
 This dataset consists of physical activity data collected from 3-axis accelerometer and 3-axis gyroscope sensors by $N$(=15) users, while they are wearing $K$(=7) IMU-enabled devices placed at thigh, waist, chest, head, shin, upperarm, and forearm.
 Specifically, we compare two scenarios: (a) when each of the $K$ devices owned by the $N$ users are considered as separate FL clients, and (b) the ideal case when each of the $N$ users only have a single device (such as a wrist-mounted IMU or a head-mounted IMU).
 While (b) is a conventional FL setup with users owning a single data-producing device, the scenario (a) exemplifies the \problem{} setup with multiple users owning multiple devices.

 We use Sliced Wasserstein Distance (SWD)~\cite{bonneel2015sliced, rabin2011wasserstein} as a metric for this quantification.
 SWD is a metric used to compute the distance between two multi-dimensional data distributions; a higher SWD implies a larger heterogeneity between the distributions.
 We compute the pairwise SWD for every pair of FL clients\footnote{The SWD is computed over the 6-dimensional accelerometer and gyroscope datasets on each client.
 We segment the data in windows of 3 seconds based on prior work~\cite{chang2020systematic, liono2016optimal}; this yields a $ X_i \times 6$ dimension dataset on each client, where $X_i$ denotes the number of windows on client $i$.} and report their mean.
 A higher mean SWD of the entire setup would indicate a higher degree of non-IID-ness across clients.
 Figure~\ref{fig:swd} illustrates our findings.
-We observe that the multi-device setup has a mean SWD which is 33\% and 14.2\% higher than the SWDs of single device setups with head- and wrist-mounted IMUs respectively.
-This finding confirms that the presence of both user and device heterogeneities in the \problem{} setup leads to a higher degree of non-IID-ness across clients, which in turn, could degrade the performance of FL algorithms.
+We observe that the multi-device setup has a mean SWD which is 33\% and 14.2\% higher than the SWDs of single device setups with head- and wrist-mounted IMUs, respectively.
+This finding confirms that the presence of both user and device heterogeneities in the \problem{} setup leads to a higher degree of non-IID-ness across clients.
+Finally, we trained FL models in each of these settings to evaluate the impact of non-IID-ness on model accuracy.
+Our results show that a model trained in the multi-device setting has an accuracy of 54.2\% and 52.6\% on the test sets of head and wrist respectively.
+In comparison, a model trained in the single-device setups of head and wrist obtain accuracies of 72.4\% and 67.3\% respectively on their test datasets.
+This finding confirms that the presence of both user and device heterogeneities in the multi-device setup lead to degradation in the performance of FL algorithms.